kenkoro/basic-auth-ee/README.md

 # ⚙️ Basic authentication with JSP, Servlets

-This is the second **Pet-project** of mine.
 Based on Java Servlets, Java EE.

 ## 📦 Try it with Apache Tomcat